VIOX VOB3-63 Miniature Circuit Breaker (MCB) series including 1P, 2P, and 3P models

 • Terminals: Connection points for incoming and outgoing cables

-What is the difference between B, C, and D tripping curves?
+What is the difference between B, C, and D trip curves?

 How do I determine the correct MCB size for my application?